maxfieldk/TE-Seq/README.md

 # RTE-Seq: A Retrotransposable Element RNA-Seq Pipeline
 This project consists of a __snakemake pipeline__ to analyze transposable element 'omics data.
-It consists of 4 modules, "Annotate Referene" (AREF), short-read RNA-Seq (SRNA), long-read RNA-Seq (LRNA), and long-read DNA-Seq (LDNA).
-LRNA and LDNA remain in active development, while AREF and SRNA are comparatively stable.

 To the unacquainted, the analysis of retrotransposable element (RTE), and more generally repetitive element, sequencing data can be a daunting task: the repetitive nature of these elements imposes  analytical pitfalls and raises a number of practical questions including:
 - Should I examine individual repetitive elements or rather groups of similar elements?
 - Which elements and groups are most biologically significant?
 - How do I deal with multi-mapping reads?

 For these reasons, __repetitive elements are often neglected in RNA-sequencing analyses__.
 This pipeline hopes to render investigation into these elements more tractable for those not steeped in the RTE literature.
 It also aims address concerns pertaining to:
 - non-referernce elements
 - non-autonomous transcription driven by adjacent genes
 - the quality of RTE annotations.

 This project derives from my work in the __Sedivy Lab at Brown University__, where we study transposable elements, in particular __LINE1__.
 ![Asset 3](https://github.com/maxfieldk/RTE/assets/44215152/3d01d6e6-84e6-4ab8-9bf6-df43d7cbf5ad)
-## Pipeline Description
+## Pipeline Overview
   This pipeline conducts an end-to-end analysis of raw sequencing data, implementing state of the art RTE-minded computational methods.
 It produces a comprehensive analyses of repetitive element expression at both the level of an individual repetitive element as well as family groupings of these elements.
-  Briefly, starting with raw sequencing reads (fastq files), this pipeline begins with standard read level quality control, genomic alignment, and quantification of gene counts.
-Repeat-specific tools are then deployed to quantify repeat element expression by using both only uniquely mapped reads, or by using the information provided by unique mappings to guide probabilistic assignment of multi-mapping reads to specific repetitive elements.
-Differential transcript expression of repetitive and non-repetitive elements is assessed using DESeq2.
-Gene-set enrichment analyses are performed for both genes and families of repetitive elements.
+It consists of 4 modules, "Annotate Referene" (AREF), short-read RNA-Seq (SRNA), long-read RNA-Seq (LRNA), and long-read DNA-Seq (LDNA).
+LRNA and LDNA remain in active development, while AREF and SRNA are comparatively stable.

   This pipeline will begin by fully annotating a user-provided genome for repetitive element content and identifying functionally important grouping of elements.
 This enriched annotation set allows the subsequent analysis to probe distinctions in expression between truncated, full-length, open reading-frame intact, RTEs as well as intergenic versus intragenic elements.
 Additionally, if provided with long-read DNA sequencing data derived from the specimens under investigation, this pipeline will call non-reference insertions using TLRD in order to create a custom genome and associated annotations describing all non-reference RTE element insertions.
 This enables the analysis of polymorphic RTE elements, which are likely to be the most active elements.

+  Then starting with raw sequencing reads (fastq files), this pipeline performs standard read level quality control, genomic alignment, and quantification of gene counts.
+Repeat-specific tools are then deployed to quantify repeat element expression by using both only uniquely mapped reads, or by using the information provided by unique mappings to guide probabilistic assignment of multi-mapping reads to specific repetitive elements.
+Differential transcript expression of repetitive and non-repetitive elements is assessed using DESeq2.
+Gene-set enrichment analyses are performed for both genes and families of repetitive elements.
 ### Inputs
 - Raw short-read RNA-Seq data stored in fastq file format.
 - Optionally, long-read Nanopore DNA-Seq data